Table of Contents

 Increasingly, people are entering rehab programs for help with a primary marijuana use disorder.
 By this point, the negative effects of a marijuana habit have escalated and led to multiple problems in daily life.
 Marijuana use disorder may also co-occur with an additional substance use disorder, such as alcoholism, as the two are often abused simultaneously.
 Additionally, co-occurring mental health disorders often accompany a marijuana use disorder, such as anxiety disorders or depression.
 The pot is used as a means of self-medicating the uncomfortable symptoms of these conditions.
 Therefore, when someone seeks treatment for a marijuana use disorder a thorough evaluation of all related conditions must be conducted.

-CBT is a short-term behavioral therapy that helps clients adopt new coping skills to access when facing cravings or a trigger to use.
+- Cognitive Behavioral Therapy (CBT): CBT is a short-term behavioral therapy that helps clients adopt new coping skills to access when facing cravings or a trigger to use.
 Addictive thought patterns that have become reflexive, such as “I can’t fall asleep without pot,” are replaced with different responses and actions that help avoid falling back into using marijuana.

-MET is also a short-term therapy, and compliments CBT.
+- Motivation Enhancement Therapy (MET): MET is also a short-term therapy, and compliments CBT.
 In MET clients are guided to address their own ambivalence about quitting marijuana, while also coached to set goals for life in recovery.

-CM creates a reward system as a motivational tool for helping clients choose abstinence over drug use.
+- Contingency Management (CM): CM creates a reward system as a motivational tool for helping clients choose abstinence over drug use.
 Using vouchers that have monetary value or a free service or gift upon a clear urine test result.

-The Treatment Specialist Provides Online Resource Information About Marijuana Addiction
+Online Resource Information About Marijuana Addiction

 The Treatment Specialist is a leading resource center for educating and guiding individuals inquiring about addiction, mental health, and dual diagnosis disorders, including marijuana use disorder.
 The specialists can answer the question, “Is marijuana addictive” and can provide a deeper understanding about the dangers of marijuana abuse and dependency.
 In addition, The Treatment Specialist can guide individuals, helping them with decisions regarding what kind of treatment for marijuana use disorder is most effective.
-For more information, please contact The Treatment Specialist today at (866) 644-7911.
+For more information, please contact a Treatment Specialist today at (866) 644-7911.